devashish2002/Capstone-Equity_in_crime_prediction/README.md

 ### Predictions with equity measure

+We get this updated curve simply by multiplying the predicted numbers with our equity measure which is a sign for over/under-policing.
+The reason the updated curve lifted and got closer to the actual curve is that we’ve increased the predicted crime numbers by multiplying them with the equity measure.
+So, we can infer that the general pattern for hot-spot areas matched by our models tend to be under-policed(policing ratio > 1).

 ![pred_op_comparison](https://user-images.githubusercontent.com/24549241/61807894-66d95000-ae08-11e9-8113-293287da6353.png)

 ### Spatial distribution

+The hot-spot areas do not change much from one map to other as we compare real and prediction without equity.
+We see a concentration around midtown and downtown areas, also some around northern part of the city and near JFK airport.
+However, it can be seen that some hot-spots change after we adjust for equity metric.

 <img width="1358" alt="Screen Shot 2019-07-24 at 11 48 22 AM" src="https://user-images.githubusercontent.com/24549241/61808205-f54dd180-ae08-11e9-851f-f36ee813062e.png">

 ### Racial distribution of targeted population

+We compared the predictions of the RF models (with and without incorporation of equity measure) with respect to the demographics they are targeting.
+We plot the distribution of races as we intervene on the top hotspots measured by the prediction results from the two models (Figure 8).
+We observe that for the unconstrained model (without equity), thetop (around 10) hotspots have higher percentage of black people and lower proportion of whites among them.

 <img width="1110" alt="Screen Shot 2019-07-24 at 11 49 14 AM" src="https://user-images.githubusercontent.com/24549241/61808270-144c6380-ae09-11e9-9183-d5b7e7378934.png">